Skip to main content

 If you prefer watching to reading, a few YouTube channels explain AI in accessible ways:

 When searching YouTube for AI content, add "explained simply" or "for beginners" to your search.
-This filters out the technical stuff aimed at developers.
+This filters out the technical material aimed at developers.

 Things to Watch Out For